-The New Assessor Training Exam has 30 items; the Refresher has 20 items completed on an annual basis.
+The New Assessor Training Exam has 30 items; the Refresher has 20 items train local staff using the train-the-trainers model.
+Training for new assessors must be completed on an annual basis.
 Assessors who do not maintain their respective certifications for any given year must re-train if they choose to enter the system again.